Red Sox vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .200 with two home runs, two walks and three RBI.
+- Vaughn hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .263 with two home runs, a walk and three RBI.

 Vaughn Recent Games